pedro-moreira-ibm/bob_workshop_portugal/lab3/README.md

 Need to add these MCP tools into watsonx Orchestrate, you can use the command line “orchestrate toolkits” to accomplish that.
 ```

-Bob will create a plan.
+Bob will:

-Click **Approve**.
+- Inspect the watsonx Orchestrate CLI help

-### 4.2: Let Bob Inspect the CLI
+- Identify the correct import command

-Bob may run CLI help commands to identify the correct import syntax.
+- Import the MCP tools

-This is expected.
+- Fix any dependency or naming issues automatically

-Bob should determine the right command for importing MCP tools into watsonx Orchestrate.
+Click **Approve** when Bob shows the plan.

-### 4.3: Fix Import Issues
+### 4.5: Fix Import Issues

 During the import, Bob may encounter issues such as:
 - Tool names containing spaces